jilljenn/fatedm/index.md

-We host a 1-day workshop colocated with the [EDM 2020](http://educationaldatamining.org/edm2020/) conference.
+FATED is a 1-day workshop colocated with the [EDM 2020](http://educationaldatamining.org/edm2020/) conference.

 # Motivation